Rosemary drop biscuits in cast iron skillet

 1. Mill approximately 1-3/4 to 2 cups of grains to equal 2.5 cups of flour.

-2. Add flour to a large mixing bowl along with the baking powder, salt and rosemary.
+2. Add flour to a large mixing bowl along with the baking powder, salt, granulated garlic and rosemary.

-3. Add the melted butter, half & half, and milk; stir until well combined with a large spoon.
+4. Add the milk and stir until well combined with a large wooden spoon.

-5. While dough is resting, preheat oven to 450 and line a large baking sheet with parchment paper.
+6. While dough is resting, preheat oven to 450 and butter a large cast iron skillet.

-6. Using an oversized spoon or large cookie scoop, drop by the spoonful onto the parchment paper, making 12-15 biscuits.
+7. Using an oversized spoon or large cookie scoop, drop by the spoonful into the cast iron skillet (about 8 biscuits).*

 Notes